tlambert03/microsim/README.md

 ### Install
 to use it, cd into this directory, "pip install ." and "pip install matlab"

+If it complains about needing "Microsoft Visual C++ 14.0", you can download it [here](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
+The Visual Studio Installer you download will bring up a dialog showing the available Visual Studio Build Tools workloads.
+Check the "Desktop development with C++" workload and select "Install".

 ### Getting started
 Try this:
 ```python